St Mary's Church, Wirksworth: Description

 The church is notable for its Anglo-Saxon carvings, and a large Anglo-Saxon coffin lid which was discovered under the chancel floor near the sanctuary in 1820.
 It is now mounted on the north wall of the nave.
 It appears to date from the second half of the 7th century.
 The church is also noted for containing an Anglo-Saxon carving of a lead miner, "T'owd Man", the oldest representation of a miner anywhere in the world.
 It was moved here in 1863 from Bonsall church for safe-keeping and has never been returned.
 The parishioners of Bonsall have had a replica carved for their church.

 The church also contains numerous early medieval and medieval carvings, many fragments of larger pieces, that have been grouped together and inserted for display in the transept walls.
 These include fragments of early medieval stone crosses and medieval grave slabs, figures of a wise man and shepherd, and the face of a bearded man.

 It is one of the few remaining churches in Britain which still performs the ancient custom of clipping the church.
 This takes place on the first Sunday after 8 September, the Sunday after the Feast of the Nativity of the Blessed Virgin Mary.

 The nave roof was replaced in 2020, following leaks which threatened to damage the church interior.
 A traditional topping out ceremony was held with the Bishop of Derby on 18 August 2020.

 The church has commissioned a new poem about the tower and bells of St Mary's.

 Memorials

 In the north aisle are the tombs of the Gell family.
 Sir Anthony Gell (d.
 1583) has his statue on his tomb.
 Alongside is the simpler tomb of his father, Sir Ralph Gell.

-The chancel contains the tomb of Anthony Lowe, a Gentleman of the Bedchamber who served Henry VII, Henry VIII, Edward VI and Mary I and died in 1555.
+The chancel contains the tomb of Sir Anthony Lowe, a Gentleman of the Bedchamber who served Henry VII, Henry VIII, Edward VI and Mary I and died in 1555.

 Abraham Bennet, the inventor of the gold-leaf electroscope and developer of an improved magnetometer.

 The churchyard contains the tomb of Matthew Peat of Alderwasley, who died 11 December 1751, at an alleged age of 109 years and 10 months.